• Skip to primary navigation

 Can I use other fruit or pie fillings instead for peach cobbler?

 Absolutely!
-That’s the beauty of this recipe.
-You can use canned apples, pears, pineapples, or even pie fillings.
+That’s the beauty of this recipe, I love making it using canned peach slices, but you can also use canned apples, pears, pineapples, or even pie fillings.
 I have also made this recipe with apple and cherry pie filling and it made a delicious cobbler.

 How will I know if my peach cobbler is done baking?